chayapatr/site/src/content/g/extinction.md

   title="Humanity on the Edge of Extinction | Anders Sandberg | TEDxVienna"
 ></iframe>

-### Why Extinction? or Human Extinction as a Method

-Nevertheless, when we zoom out to the bigger picture, human extinction is inevitable, whether it happens in the next century or just a moment before [the end of everything (astrologically speaking)](https://www.youtube.com/watch?v=vIHKUB0QmA4).
-It is definitely not to discourage the current narrative to prevent us from our own-made disaster but to explore the underlying ideas and structure of the event.

 But why?
 Regarding the effect of humans' perception of the future projected into present-day thoughts, I argue that the concept of optimal extinction for humanity and our choice to "design" it can shape how we interconnect with surrounding ecosystems.